How Well Generative Adversarial Networks Learn Distributions: The Adversarial Framework

 \end{remark}

 \begin{remark}[Relations to the literature] \rm The above theorem is an improvement to an earlier draft \citep*{liang2017well} of this paper, which was the first to formalize nonparametric estimation under the adversarial framework.
-Admittedly, the improvement for the upper bound is in one line of the original argument, specifically Eqn.~\eqref{eq:improvement}.
-The minimax lower bound of $n^{-\frac{\alpha+\beta}{2\alpha+d}}$ was first established in this paper (the earlier draft, \cite*{liang2017well}, p.18-19, for density estimation).
-In this version we also provide a formal construction for the lower bound of $n^{-\frac{1}{2}}$.
-We acknowledge an improvement of the upper bound in \cite*{liang2017well} was also carried out in a concurrent work \citep*{singh2018nonparametric}, in a general form (see also the reference therein).
-We remark that the optimal upper bound was also obtained by \cite*{mair1996statistical}, in a slightly different setting. \end{remark}
+The improvement on the upper bound is in one line of the original argument, specifically Eqn.~\eqref{eq:improvement}.
+The minimax lower bound of $n^{-\frac{\alpha+\beta}{2\alpha+d}}$ was first established in the earlier draft of this paper \cite[pages 18-19]{liang2017well}.
+In this version, we also provide a formal construction for the parametric lower bound of $n^{-\frac{1}{2}}$.
+We remark that the improvement of the upper bound in \cite*{liang2017well} was first derived in a follow-up work \citep{singh2018nonparametric} (see the discussion therein), in a general setting.
+Optimal upper bound of similar flavor was also obtained in \cite{mair1996statistical} with a different setup.
+After this paper was posted, there has been a growing list of works studying distribution estimation under the adversarial framework, with more general metrics and target distribution classes, to name a few, \cite{singh2018minimax,bai2018approximability,weed2019estimation,lei2019sgd, chen2020statistical}.

+A closely related problem is: given $X_1, \ldots, X_n$ i.i.d. samples from $\nu$ and $Y_1,\ldots, Y_n$ i.i.d. samples from $\mu$, the optimal minimax rate for ``estimating the IPM'' between $\mu$ and $\nu$.
+In a follow-up paper, \cite{liang2019EstimatingCertain} showed that curiously, estimating the IPM itself is just as hard as estimating distributions under the IPM when $\beta<d/2$, in the following sense

+where $\widetilde{T}_n$ is any estimator based on the samples.
+This result shows that in the hard regime $\beta<d/2$, even evaluating whether two distributions are close is just as hard as estimating the distributions under the IPM $d_{\F}$.